 If you fancy a quiet, cosy day at home you can easily make your own living room into an adventure fun zone with the help of a few sheets and maybe some fairly lights.
 Designing a fort with your child is a wonderful bonding experience, and once you’ve built your little palace why not put on some popcorn, sit inside, and enjoy a movie or two together?

 Grow a Garden (and Sell Some Seedlings!)

 There is nothing more beautiful than watching a garden blossom, and getting your hands dirty to cultivate some plants or vegetables is always fun.
 Depending on the height of your child's wheelchair, you could use a raised garden bed, plant trays on a table, or even a rustic wheelbarrow filled with potting soil for them to plant their favourite flowers in.
 Once the garden is planted, you will need to put aside time together each week to spend out in the garden watering the plants, pulling out weeds, and watching your little plot of land bloom.

 As an extra way to make some pocket money, your child could grow seedlings in small containers and sell them either online, at the local market, or at a stall outside your house.
 This will provide a great avenue to teach some valuable lessons about money and savings, as well as a way to get out into the community and be involved in your neighbourhood.

 There are countless accessible activities out there to feed your child’s mind and soul.
 Whether it’s adaptive sports or gardening, you’ll have many opportunities to have fun, stay active, and create some lifelong memories together.

 Do you love Sport?
-At Sunrise Medical we have a line of sports wheelchairs that come with the option of customising yours with Built-4-Me to tailor yours to your game.
+At Sunrise Medical we have a line of sports wheelchairs that come with the option of personalising yours with Built-4-Me to tailor yours to your game.
 Let us help you to find the best one to fit your favourite sport!